worace/worace.github.io/_posts/2021-04-13-jar-hell-part-2-jvm-deployment-strategies.md

 ---
 In [Part 1](/2021/04/04/jar-hell-part-1-compilation-classpath-libraries/), we looked at the basic model for loading and executing code on the JVM.

-We saw how a Classes (usually represented by `.class` files) provide the basic unit for JVM code, and how the Classpath makes classes (usually organized into JARs) available to the JVM at compile- and runtime.
+We saw how Classes (usually represented by `.class` files) provide the basic unit for JVM code, and how the Classpath makes classes (usually organized into JARs) available to the JVM at compile- and runtime.
 And we saw how tools like Maven help us use external libraries by fetching them from package repositories and incorporating them into the local Classpath.

 But what about production deployments?